The Head and the Heart

-The five song extra opened with a new, but already beloved “Library Magic”, with Charity, Jonathan and Matt singing together.
+The five-song extra opened with a new, but already beloved “Library Magic”, with Charity, Jonathan and Matt singing together.
 Written by Thielen, this song will stand as one of the greats from the THATH catalog, filled with lyrics reminding us that “there will always be better days”.
-How can there not be, as it always manages to leave a smile, hopefulness and feeling of tranquility.
+How can there not be, as it always manages to leave a smile, hopefulness, and a feeling of tranquility.
 The melody ended with a very heartfelt display of gratitude by Charity.

 All We Ever Knew, City of Angels, Ghosts, Rhythm & Blues, Another Story, Let’s Be Still, Your Mother’s Eyes, Lost in My Mind, Winter Song, Oh My Dear, I Don’t Mind, Colors, Sounds Like Hallelujah, Down in the Valley